Part 2: Advanced Topics

 Lazy Variable Construction

 In models with numerous auxiliary variables, often only a subset is actually used by the constraints.
-You can now try to only create the variables that may actually be needed later on, but this can require some complex code to ensure that exactly the right variables are created.
-If the model is extended later on, things can get even more complicated as you may not know which variables are needed upfront.
+Attempting to create only the variables that are needed can require complex code to ensure that exactly the right variables are generated.
+If the model is extended later, this process becomes even more complicated, as you may not know upfront which variables will be needed.
 This is where lazy variable construction comes into play.
-Here, we create variables only when they are accessed, ensuring that only necessary variables are generated, reducing memory usage and computational overhead.
-While this can be more expensive that just creating a vector with all variables, when in the end most variables are needed anyway, but it can save a lot of memory and computation time if only a small subset is actually used.
+By creating variables only when they are accessed, we ensure that only necessary variables are generated, reducing memory usage and computational overhead.
+While this approach might be more expensive if most variables end up being used anyway, it can save significant resources when only a small subset is actually needed.

-Implemented Changes: We introduce the new class _CombiVariables that manages auxiliary variables indicating that a pair of items were packed, allowing to give additional bonuses for packing certain items together.
-Theoretically, there is a square number of possible combinations, but there will probably only be a handful of them that are actually used.
-By creating the variables only when they are accessed, we can reduce memory usage and computational overhead.
+To illustrate this concept, we introduce the _CombiVariables class.
+This class manages auxiliary variables that indicate when a pair of items is packed together, allowing us to assign additional bonuses for packing certain items together.
+Theoretically, the number of possible item combinations is quadratic in the number of items, but in practice, only a few may be relevant.
+By creating these variables lazily—only when they are accessed—we reduce memory usage and computational overhead.

 class _CombiVariables: